Early history of Uganda: Long-distance trade and foreign contact (1800s–)

 Until the middle of the 19th century, Uganda remained relatively isolated from the outside world.
 The central African lake region was a world in miniature, with an internal trade system, a great power rivalry between Buganda and Bunyoro, and its own inland seas.
 When intrusion from the outside world finally came, it was in the form of long-distance trade for ivory.

 Ivory had been a staple trade item from the coast of East Africa since before the Christian era.
 But growing world demand in the 19th century, together with the provision of increasingly efficient firearms to hunters, created a moving "ivory frontier" as elephant herds near the coast were nearly exterminated.
 Leading large caravans financed by Indian moneylenders, Arab traders based in Zanzibar reached Lake Victoria by 1844.
-One trader, Ahmad bin Ibrahim, introduced Buganda's kabaka to the advantages of foreign trade: the acquisition of imported cloth and, more important, guns and gunpowder.
-Ibrahim also introduced the religion of Islam, but the kabaka was more interested in guns.
+One trader, Ahmad bin Ibrahim, supplied Buganda's Kabaka Ssuuna with cloth made from cotton and silk, and more importantly, guns and gunpowder.
+Ibrahim also introduced the religion of Islam, but the Kabaka was more interested in guns.

 By the 1860s, Buganda was the destination of ever more caravans, and the kabaka and his chiefs began to dress in cloth called "mericani" (derived from "American"), which was woven in Massachusetts and carried to Zanzibar by American traders.
-It was judged finer in quality than European or Indian cloth, and increasing numbers of ivory tusks were collected to pay for it.
+It was judged finer in quality than European or Indian cloth and Barkcloth, and increasing numbers of ivory tusks were collected to pay for it.
 Bunyoro sought to attract foreign trade as well, in an effort to keep up with Buganda in the burgeoning arms race.

-Bunyoro also found itself threatened from the north by Egyptian-sponsored agents who sought ivory and slaves but who, unlike the Arab traders from Zanzibar, were also promoting foreign conquest.
+Bunyoro (like Buganda) also found itself threatened from the north by Egyptian-sponsored agents who sought ivory and slaves but who, unlike the Arab traders from Zanzibar, were also promoting foreign conquest.
 In 1869, Khedive Ismail Pasha of Egypt, seeking to annex the territories north of the borders of Lake Victoria and east of Lake Albert and "south of Gondokoro," sent a British explorer, Samuel Baker, on a military expedition to the frontiers of Bunyoro, with the object of suppressing the slave-trade there and opening the way to commerce and civilisation.
 The khedive appointed Baker Governor-General of the new territory named Equatoria.

 The Banyoro resisted Baker, and he had to fight a desperate battle to secure his retreat.
 Baker regarded the resistance as an act of treachery, and he denounced the Banyoro in a book (Ismailia – A Narrative Of The Expedition To Central Africa For The Suppression Of Slave Trade, Organised By Ismail, Khadive Of Egypt (1874)) that was widely read in Britain.
 Later British Empire builders arrived in Uganda with a predisposition against Bunyoro, which eventually would cost the kingdom half its territory until the "lost counties" were restored to Bunyoro after independence.